course-details-portlet

 After completing the course, the student should have:

-• knowledge of the history of architecture and design from the Renaissance up to the present in USA, Europe and Norway
+• knowledge of the history of architecture and design from the Renaissance up to the present in Europe and Norway

 • knowledge of the most central discussions, theories and methods of the History of Architecture